Nasdaq 100 index may see record with Apple earnings due Tuesday

 Biotech stocks were shaken in September when U.S. presidential candidate Hillary Clinton first tweeted concerns about drug prices and the selling spread to other areas of the healthcare sector.
 Investors have been dumping shares of everything from hospitals to traditional pharmaceutical companies and insurers in recent weeks.

-Since peaking in July, the Nasdaq Biotech Index .NBI has fallen 23 percent, the broad S&P Health Care Index .SPXHC has lost 12 percent and the S&P 500 Health Care Facilities index .SPLRCHCLT is down 31 percent.
+Since peaking in July, the Nasdaq Biotech Index has fallen 23 percent, the broad S&P Health Care Index has lost 12 percent and the S&P 500 Health Care Facilities index is down 31 percent.

 Fund managers now say they expect regulatory threats on drug prices, disappointing earnings, higher interest rates that could hurt heavily indebted hospitals, and the loss of the initial Obamacare boost to business to all weigh on health sector stocks this year.